 - Step 4 Wash your carrots and slice each carrot in half lengthwise.
 Steam in a pan with 1/4 cup of water for 10-15 minutes until slightly tender but still on the firm side so they don’t snap.
-You can do this in a microwave as well.
+You can do this in a microwave.

-- Step 5 Once the carrots are done place them in a dish and cover with half the marinade.
+- Step 5 When the carrots are tender, place them in a dish and cover with half the marinade.
 Let them marinate until ready to grill.
 I usually make this the day before and leave them in the fridge overnight.

 - Step 6 In the remaining half of the marinade, add the mustard and shake well.
-This is your salad dressing!
+Now you have your salad dressing!